Is In-Context Learning a Type of Error-Driven Learning? Evidence from the Inverse Frequency Effect in Structural Priming: Results and Analysis

 \subsection{\texttt{Concatenation} Mode}

 We applied the \texttt{Concatenation} mode to all models.
-We only show one plot for each of the three types of models (i.e., showing just one variant of that model type and showing only the \textit{WithPronoun} condition) and report the full results (with and without pronouns across all model variants) in Table~\ref{tab1}.
-As shown in Figure~\ref{ife}, for all models across all conditions, the $T_{\text{PD}} | P_{\text{PD}}$ intercept is greater than the $T_{\text{PD}} | P_{\text{DO}}$ intercept, showing the standard structural priming effect, which is consistent with our prediction.
-The RMSE score is less than $0.04$ for all conditions, suggesting a significant predictability of the fitted lines to the data points.
+In Figure~\ref{ife}, we show one plot for each of the three types of models (i.e., showing just one variant of that model type and showing only the \textit{WithPronoun} condition) and report the results across all model variants in Table~\ref{tab1} (see Appendix~\ref{app:stats} for the full statistical results).
+For all models across all conditions, the $T_{\text{PD}} | P_{\text{PD}}$ intercept is greater than the $T_{\text{PD}} | P_{\text{DO}}$ intercept, showing the standard structural priming effect, which is consistent with our prediction.
 For the IFE, we found that all three sizes of \textsc{GPT2} failed to show the IFE, as the slopes are either positive or close to zero.
 This suggests that, in \textsc{GPT2}, priming strength is not correlated with verb bias under our metric.
-All three \textsc{LLAMA2} models showed negative slopes in both cases, which is consistent with the IFE.
-However, only in the \textit{WithPronoun} $T_{\text{PD}} | P_{\text{DO}}$ condition are the $R^2$ coefficients constantly greater than $0.5$ across the three models,\footnote{Given no consensus on standard $R^2$ score thresholds, we picked this criterion by default.} suggesting that \textsc{LLAMA2} displays the IFE but in a noisy way that is not fully robust.
-Finally, for \textsc{GPT3}, both $T_{\text{PD}} | P_{\text{PD}}$ and $T_{\text{PD}} | P_{\text{DO}}$ under the \textit{WithPronoun} condition have an $R^2$ coefficient greater than $0.5$, while $R^2$ is not greater than 0.5 in either case in the \textit{NoPronoun} condition.
+All three \textsc{Llama2} models showed negative slopes in both cases, which is consistent with the IFE.
+However, only in the \textit{WithPronoun} $T_{\text{PD}} | P_{\text{DO}}$ condition are the $95\%$ confidence intervals constantly below $0$ across the three models, suggesting that \textsc{Llama2} displays the IFE but in a noisy way that is not fully robust.
+Finally, for \textsc{GPT3}, both $T_{\text{PD}} | P_{\text{PD}}$ and $T_{\text{PD}} | P_{\text{DO}}$ under the \textit{WithPronoun} condition have their confidence intervals below $0$, while the confidence intervals in both case in the \textit{NoPronoun} condition contain $0$.

+The \textit{WithPronoun} DO-PD conditions of all three \textsc{Llama2} models and \textsc{GPT3} are statistically significant with $p < 0.0001$.
+Models at least as large as \textsc{Llama2-13b} show at least marginal statistical significance in all conditions while smaller models do not.
+These results support our hypothesis that larger models show a more significant IFE.